 Advanced warning systems are likely to incorporate sensors that can detect hazardous conditions.
 There are numerous detection systems available today that can "sense" motion, heat, and weight.
-In one empirical demonstration, Wogalter et al. (1993) used an infrared photoelectric detection system to initiate a warning presentation when individuals entered a designated risk area.
+In one empirical demonstration, Wogalter, Kalsher, and Racicot (1993) used an infrared photoelectric detection system to initiate a warning presentation when individuals entered a designated risk area.
 This system "notices" and then delivers a warning.
-A portion of the noticing process has been allocated to the system to assist the user.
+Thus, a portion of the noticing process has been allocated to the system to assist the user.
 The kinds of conditions that may be detected by sensor devices are quite varied.
 Sensors can detect the presence of the hazard itself or correlates of the hazard such as persons (or other things) entering a restricted environment or doing some other potentially hazardous activity.
 One example is a carbon monoxide detector that "senses" the presence of this odorless poisonous gas.
 Technology is doing the detecting for us.

 The sensors do not necessarily have to detect a person or thing, but could detect correlated indications of the presence of a person or thing.
-For example, certain kinds of sensors in an automobile could detect the presence of an infant/child seat rather than the presence of a child.
-Complex sensor configurations involving different types of sensors could detect more specific indications of hazards.
-For example, using both a weight and motion detector is likely to provide a more accurate assessment of the presence of a small child and not a child seat alone.
-The system could display a warning in one instance and not in the other.
+Complex sensor configurations involving different types of sensors could detect specific indications of hazards.
+Using both a weight and motion detector is likely to provide a more accurate assessment of the presence and location of a small child in a passenger seat than one detector alone.